List of "Weird Al" Yankovic polka medleys: "Polka Power!"

 "Polka Power!" is the eighth polka medley recorded by "Weird Al" Yankovic.
 It appears on his 1999 album, Running with Scissors.
 The title of the song is a reference to "Girl Power!" a phrase made popular by the Spice Girls, the first act to be featured in the polka.
-The song was released as a single in Germany.
+The song was released as a promotional single in Germany.

 The following songs are contained in the medley: